 - Asymmetry: Not the same shape on each side

 - Color: Different shades of tan, brown or black

 - Evolving: Changing over time

-If your doctor notices any unusual spots, he or she may take a closer look with a dermatoscope, which looks like a combination of a flashlight and magnifying glass.
-Your doctor may simply take note of the spot and possibly photograph it to monitor it over time.
+If your doctor notices any unusual spots, they may take a closer look with a dermatoscope.
+This tool resembles a combination of a flashlight and a magnifying glass.
+Your doctor may take note of the spot and photograph it to monitor it over time.

-Should your doctor find a suspicious spot and want to know more about it immediately, she or he will take a biopsy.
-It is not unusual for the doctor to take a biopsy that same day.
-A dermatology biopsy typically involves numbing spot and the surrounding area, then shaving or scraping a small sample to send to the lab for analysis.
+If your doctor finds a suspicious spot and wants to know more about it immediately, they will take a biopsy.
+It is common for the doctor to take a biopsy that same day.
+A dermatology biopsy involves numbing the spot and taking a small sample for analysis.

 Your doctor might instead do a punch biopsy on the spot.
 Using a circular blade, like a hole puncher, the doctor removes deeper layers of the skin for testing.
 Both types of biopsy results should be available within 7 to 10 days.